NSHipster/articles/2014-08-11-swift-operators.md

 An even more controversial and exciting feature is the ability to define custom operators.

-Consider the arithmetic operator found in many programming languages, but missing in swift is `**`, which raises the left hand number to the power of the right hand number (the `^` symbol, commonly used for superscripts, is already used to perform a [bitwise XOR](http://en.wikipedia.org/wiki/Bitwise_operation#XOR)).
+Consider the arithmetic operator found in many programming languages, but missing in Swift is `**`, which raises the left hand number to the power of the right hand number (the `^` symbol, commonly used for superscripts, is already used to perform a [bitwise XOR](http://en.wikipedia.org/wiki/Bitwise_operation#XOR)).

 To add this operator in Swift, first declare the operator: